Office hours: Monday-Friday, 8:30 a.m.-12:30 p.m. and 1:30-4:30 p.m.

 The following are not part of Piscataway Township Recreation:

-For Groundhog Day, our very own "Piscataway Pete" left a message about Piscataway Little League’s Opening Day for Mayor Wahler's dogs Dunkin & Captain.
+For Groundhog Day, our very own "Piscataway Pete" left a message about Piscataway Little League’s Opening Day for Little League President & Township Council Vice President Frank Uhrin (Ward 1), Mayor Brian C. Wahler and his dogs Dunkin & Captain.

 The Piscataway Township Recreation Department encourages creative expression and physical activity that engages young and mature participants.